asyncapi/spec/spec/asyncapi.md

 A server MAY be a message broker that is capable of sending and/or receiving between a [sender](#definitionsSender) and [receiver](#definitionsReceiver).
 A server MAY be a service with WebSocket API that enables message-driven communication between browser-to-server or server-to-server.

-### <a name="definitionsApplication"></a>Application
+### <a name="definitionsApplication"></a>API

-An application is any kind of computer program or a group of them.
+An API is any kind of computer program or a group of them.
 It MUST be a [sender](#definitionsSender), a [receiver](#definitionsReceiver), or both.
-An application MAY be a microservice, IoT device (sensor), mainframe process, message broker, etc. An application MAY be written in any number of different programming languages as long as they support the selected [protocol](#definitionsProtocol).
-An application MUST also use a protocol supported by the [server](#definitionsServer) in order to connect and exchange [messages](#definitionsMessage).
+An API MAY be a microservice, IoT device (sensor), mainframe process, message broker, etc. An API MAY be written in any number of different programming languages as long as they support the selected [protocol](#definitionsProtocol).
+An API MUST also use a protocol supported by the [server](#definitionsServer) in order to connect and exchange [messages](#definitionsMessage).

 ### <a name="definitionsSender"></a>Sender

-A sender is a type of application, that is sending [messages](#definitionsMessage) to [channels](#definitionsChannel).
+A sender is a type of API, that is sending [messages](#definitionsMessage) to [channels](#definitionsChannel).
 A sender MAY send to multiple channels depending on the [server](#definitionsServer), protocol, and use-case pattern.

 ### <a name="definitionsReceiver"></a>Receiver

-A receiver is a type of application that is receiving [messages](#definitionsMessage) from [channels](#definitionsChannel).
+A receiver is a type of API that is receiving [messages](#definitionsMessage) from [channels](#definitionsChannel).
 A receiver MAY receive from multiple channels depending on the [server](#definitionsServer), protocol, and the use-case pattern.
 A receiver MAY forward a received message further without changing it.
 A receiver MAY act as a consumer and react to the message.
 A receiver MAY act as a processor that, for example, aggregates multiple messages in one and forwards them.

 ### <a name="definitionsMessage"></a>Message

-A message is the mechanism by which information is exchanged via a channel between [servers](#definitionsServer) and applications.
+A message is the mechanism by which information is exchanged via a channel between [servers](#definitionsServer) and APIs.
 A message MAY contain a payload and MAY also contain headers.
-The headers MAY be subdivided into [protocol](#definitionsProtocol)-defined headers and header properties defined by the application which can act as supporting metadata.
-The payload contains the data, defined by the application, which MUST be serialized into a format (JSON, XML, Avro, binary, etc.).
+The headers MAY be subdivided into [protocol](#definitionsProtocol)-defined headers and header properties defined by the API which can act as supporting metadata.
+The payload contains the data, defined by the API, which MUST be serialized into a format (JSON, XML, Avro, binary, etc.).
 Since a message is a generic mechanism, it can support multiple interaction patterns such as event, command, request, or response.

 ### <a name="definitionsChannel"></a>Channel

 A channel is an addressable component, made available by the [server](#definitionsServer), for the organization of [messages](#definitionsMessage).
-[Sender](#definitionsSender) applications send messages to channels and [receiver](#definitionsReceiver) applications receive messages from channels.
+[Sender](#definitionsSender) APIs send messages to channels and [receiver](#definitionsReceiver) APIs receive messages from channels.
 [Servers](#definitionsServer) MAY support many channel instances, allowing messages with different content to be addressed to different channels.
 Depending on the [server](#definitionsServer) implementation, the channel MAY be included in the message via protocol-defined headers.

 ### <a name="definitionsProtocol"></a>Protocol